Poems & Lyrics

 32. Catching the Moment*

-33. This Morning Came and
+33. Morning Came with Hope

 34. Treble Sounds